LeVarga/iRclone/rclone/docs/content/cache.md

 The size of a chunk.
 Lower value good for slow connections but can affect seamless reading.
 Default: 5M
-Choose a number from below, or type in your own value 1 / 1MB
+Choose a number from below, or type in your own value 1 / 1 MiB
-   \ "1m"
+   \ "1M"
- 2 / 5 MB
+ 2 / 5 MiB
    \ "5M"
- 3 / 10 MB
+ 3 / 10 MiB
    \ "10M"
 chunk_size> 2
-How much time should object info (file size, file hashes etc) be stored in cache.
+How much time should object info (file size, file hashes, etc.) be stored in cache.
 Use a very high value if you don't plan on changing the source FS from outside the cache.
 Accepted units are: "s", "m", "h".
 Default: 5m
 Choose a number from below, or type in your own value